huaweicloud/terraform-provider-telefonicaopencloud/website/docs/r/images_image_v2.html.markdown

 * `name` - (Required) The name of the image.

-* `properties` - (Optional) A map of key/value pairs to set freeform information about an image.

 * `protected` - (Optional) If true, image will not be deletable.
    Defaults to false.

-* `region` - (Optional) The region in which to obtain the V2 Glance client.
+* `region` - (Optional) The region in which to obtain the V2 IMS client.
-    A Glance client is needed to create an Image that can be used with a compute instance.
+    A IMS client is needed to create an Image that can be used with a compute instance.
 If omitted, the `region` argument of the provider is used.
 Changing this creates a new Image.

 * `tags` - (Optional) The tags of the image.
 It must be a list of strings.
     At this time, it is not possible to delete all tags of an image.

 * `visibility` - (Optional) The visibility of the image.
-Must be one of "public", "private", "community", or "shared".
+Must "private".
    The ability to set the visibility depends upon the configuration of the TelefonicaOpenCloud cloud.

 ## Attributes Reference